Sanctuary city: United States

 In the United States, municipal policies include prohibiting police or city employees from questioning people about their immigration status and refusing requests by national immigration authorities to detain people beyond their release date, if they were jailed for breaking local law.
+These policies limit local cooperation with the enforcement of federal immigration law, including by declining to honor detention requests from national immigration authorities.
 Such policies can be set expressly in law (de jure) or observed in practice (de facto), but the designation "sanctuary city" does not have a precise legal definition.

 History

 The movement that established sanctuary cities in the United States began in the early 1980s.
 The movement traces its roots to religious philosophy, as well as the histories of resistance movements to perceived state injustices.
 The sanctuary city movement took place in the 1980s to challenge the US government's refusal to grant asylum to certain Central American refugees.
 These asylum seekers were arriving from countries in Central America like El Salvador and Guatemala that were politically unstable.
 More than 75,000 Salvadoreans and 200,000 Guatemalans were killed in civil wars.

 Faith-based groups in the US Southwest initially drove the movement of the 1980s, with eight churches publicly declaring to be sanctuaries in March 1982.
 John Fife, a minister and movement leader, famously wrote in a letter to U.S. attorney general William Smith: "the South-side United Presbyterian Church will publicly violate the Immigration and Nationality Act by allowing sanctuary in its church for those from Central America."

 A milestone in the U.S. sanctuary city movement occurred in 1985 in San Francisco, which passed the largely symbolic "City of Refuge" resolution.
 A 1985 city ordinance prohibited the use of city funds and resources to assist federal immigration enforcement—the defining characteristic of a sanctuary city in the US.
 As of 2018, more than 560 cities, states and counties considered themselves sanctuaries.
 Some have questioned the accuracy of the term "sanctuary city" as used in the US.